AlexandreDecan/portion/README.md

 ```

-The function that is used to convert bounds can be specified with the `conv` parameter.
+The function to convert bounds can be specified with the `conv` parameter.
 The values that must be used to represent positive and negative infinities can be specified with
 `pinf` and `ninf`.
 They default to `float('inf')` and `float('-inf')` respectively.